A Fair Deal for Volunteers: Reviewing AMAP

 An AMAP uplift is not only in the interests of volunteers, but of employees and employers too.
 A review has been backed by major trade unions, like Unison, and leading trade bodies, like the Confederation of British Industry.

-Resourcing an uplift
+Resourcing the uplift

 The AMAP rate is not a legal obligation.
 Community Transport operators can choose at which level to reimburse their volunteers depending on local circumstances, volunteer needs and financial considerations for organisations and passengers.